 The professional production community is naturally concerned, given that the new channel would drain scarce resources that would otherwise have supported the production of programming that could be seen nation-wide.

 A citizen group has proposed a third solution, that would meet the needs of both Montreal's minority communities AND the professional production community.
-The group, calling itself the Steering Committee for an Independent Community Channel (ICTV) for Montreal, wants to challenge Videotron for its basic licence to administer the community channel.
+The Steering Committee for an Independent Community Channel (ICTV) for Montreal, is challenging Videotron for its basic licence to administer the community channel.
 Current CRTC policy states that if a cable company is not meeting its licence requirements, a community-based undertaking can have it, along with the 2% of that cable company's revenues from the licence area to support it.

 CACTUS filed its end-of-year report for the first year in a two-year grant by the Ontario Trillium Foundation to promote digital broadcasting opportunities to communities across Ontario.